dipenarathod/Wishbone-Camera-Controller-for-OV5640/Printed Tensor to Image Utility/README.md

 The printed tensor will use int8 Q0.7 numbers.

 Paste the tensor from the UART output window into the img_data array in the Python script here to create an image using it.

+An img_data array is commented out for your reference